NiekBeijloos/SOLID/6. Principle relations/README.md

  - a SOLID principle arises from another principle
  - a SOLID principle provides the application of another principle

-The coherence of the principles will create broader understanding that simplifies remembering and will result in better compliance of the SOLID principles.
+The coherence of the principles will create broader understanding that simplifies remembering and will result in better adherence to the SOLID principles.

 There are two types of SOLID principles:
 1. Theoretical principle: elaborates more on the 'why', but less on the 'how'.